KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

 # Mobile Sales and Trends Analysis

-Analysed 2024 mobile phone sales data across 4 countries to uncover revenue trends, customer behaviour, and market performance using Excel and Power BI.

----

 ## Project Overview

-A major mobile phone retailer operating across India, Turkey, Bangladesh, and Pakistan had no centralised view of its sales performance.
+A mobile phone retailer operating across India, Turkey, Bangladesh, and Pakistan had no centralised view of its sales performance.
 Revenue data, product mix information, customer demographics, and channel performance all existed in raw transactional form with no structure to support analysis or decision-making.

-This project transforms a single flat Excel file into a structured, end-to-end Power BI analytics solution, delivering a 6-page report that tells the full business story from a single North Star metric down to operational diagnostics.
+This analysis transforms a partially modelled Excel file into a structured, end-to-end Power BI analytics solution.

 ---